 Please initial the following:

-I have read the Parent H andbook.
+I have read the Parer nt Handbook.

-I understand how to obt Parent Handbook. ain information regarding the
+I understand how to Parent Handbook. obtain information regarding the

-We reserve the right to open policies/procedures as it deem be communicated via newslett s necessary.
-Any such changes will
+to change, adapt, or remove eems necessary.
+Any such changes will sletter/email.

 Child's name:

 Parent

 Signature: Date: